sifive/wake/share/doc/wake/tutorial.md

 ```

 Notice that wake does not rebuild the object file in this case (the job ID
-hasn't changed).
-It checked that the hash of the input has not changed and
+in my output is still 17).
+It checked that the hash of the input has not
-concluded that the existing output would have been reproduced by gcc.
+changed and concluded that the existing output would have been exactly
+reproduced by gcc.

 Now let's turn our attention back to the wake file: